Tengger (singer): Revival (2013-Present)

 After staying away from the public for a long time, Tengger made a comeback in 2013, with a brand-new original song Taohuayuan (Land of Peach Blossoms).
 In his new song, his style changed from the original traditional Mongolian music to modern pop.

-Since then Tengger have been trying new styles and cooperating with other singers.
+Since then, Tengger has been trying new styles and cooperating with other singers.
 In 2017, he covered Yinxingdechibang (Invisible Wings), originally sang by female Taiwan singer Angela Chang, in a music show.

-In 2018, he participated in I am Singer, a music show in Hunan TV, where he ranked 4th among 14 participants.
+In 2018, he participated in I am a Singer, a music show on Hunan TV, where he ranked 4th among 14 participants.
 In the final showdown, he performed Sad Dream Behind the Curtain, an old Cantonese song that could date back to 1975.

 In April 2021, Tengger cooperated with Mongolian writer Bao'erji Yuanye to publish a new song Xiamabaicaoyuan, in which he expressed his love and devotion to his hometown in Mongolian Grassland.